Exact Mobility Edges in a Disorder-Free Dimerized Stark Lattice with Effective Unbounded Hopping: Model and Exact Solution

 The effective model Eq.~(\ref{eq:rotated_model}) highlights two key physical properties.
 First, the spectrum is symmetric about zero.
 The effective Hamiltonian maps to its negative under the combined operation of chiral symmetry $\mathcal{S}=\bigoplus_n \sigma_z$ and spatial inversion $\mathcal{P}$ ($n \to -n$, which implies $V_n \to -V_n$).
 This symmetry $\mathcal{S}\mathcal{P}$ guarantees that the energy eigenvalues appear in pairs $(E, -E)$.

-Second, the effective intra-cell hopping amplitude is complex and site-dependent, $J_{\text{intra}}^{\pm}(n) = t_1 \pm iF n/2$.
+Second, the effective intracell hopping amplitude is complex and site dependent, $J_{\text{intra}}^{\pm}(n) = t_1 \pm iF n/2$.
 Its magnitude grows asymptotically linearly, matching the potential $F n / 2$.
+Physically, this growing hopping amplitude provides an effectively expanding bandwidth as the particle moves along the lattice.
+This enhanced kinetic energy competes directly with the strong localizing tendency of the unbounded Stark potential, ultimately allowing extended states to survive.
 Meanwhile, the Simon-Spencer theorem regarding unbounded potentials (Ref.~\cite{SimonSpencer_1989}, Theorem 2.1) strictly assumes the hopping terms to be NN and uniform.
 While the original Hamiltonian Eq.~(\ref{eq:model}) already falls outside the scope of this theorem due to the presence of next-nearest-neighbor couplings (terms connecting same-sublattice sites $A_n$ and $A_{n\pm 1}$), the effective model explicitly reveals the evasion mechanism.
 The transformation maps the system to a NN Jacobi matrix where the $n$-dependent, unbounded nature of the hopping violates the uniform assumption of the theorem.
-Moreover, the staggered nature of the hopping—alternating between unbounded intra-cell terms and bounded inter-cell terms ($t_2$)—is crucial for evading more general spectral constraints on unbounded Jacobi matrices~\cite{Cojuhari_2008, Swiderski_2016}.
+Moreover, the staggered nature of the hopping—alternating between unbounded intracell terms and bounded intercell terms ($t_2$)—is crucial for evading more general spectral constraints on unbounded Jacobi matrices~\cite{Cojuhari_2008, Swiderski_2016}.
 Consequently, our model is mathematically permitted to host a ME in the thermodynamic limit (see Appendix~\ref{app:gauge_transformation} and Appendix~\ref{app:Simon_Spencer} for detailed discussions).

 To obtain the bulk spectrum in the thermodynamic limit, we transition to reciprocal space using the Fourier transform.
 We start from the original Hamiltonian Eq.~\ref{eq:model} without transformation.
 In this representation, the position operator transforms as $n \to i \partial_k$~\cite{Hartmann_2004}.
 The Schrödinger equation becomes a system of coupled first-order differential equations